Against science denialism and uncritical idealisation of the sciences, I argue for a realistic understanding of scientific practices.

 Im Hörsaal von Deutschlandfunk Nova wird am 1.
 Oktober 2023 die Aufnahme meines Vortrags »Wissenschaft als Mittel gegen das ›postfaktische Zeitalter‹?« ausgestrahlt.

-Please read the syllabus carefully!
 Almost forty years after his early death, Michel Foucault is still one of the towering figures of the 20th century in the humanities and social sciences.
+A controversial thinker, his works continue to polarise scholars.
+The seminar offers an in-depth introduction to his unique way of intertwining wide-ranging philosophical ideas with detailed histories which un-earth “subjugated knowledge” in the service of sharp political critique.

 The aim of this colloquium is to discuss epistemologies beyond the beaten tracks of European philosopy.
 This does not mean to neglect ideas from classical “western” epistemology wholesale, but to bring them into dialogue with epistemological arguments from other traditions of thought.
+Thus, philosophy has to consider texts and authors from beyond its canon and seek interdisciplinary exchange.
+The colloquium provides a room for doing so – what happens in it will be up to those who come.

-Please read the syllabus carefully!
 This course offers an overview of contemporary epistemology with a primer on the basics of philosophical logic (propositional and predicate logic).
 At the same time, it introduces non-philosophy students to philosophy in the sense of working on conceptual problems, questions and arguments.

 My contribution the international conference Futuring Critical Theory at the Institute for Social Research in Frankfurt/Main, on the occasion of its 100th anniversary.